A DESI universe with time-dependent dark energy is 119 Myr younger than a LambdaCDM universe: The age of a DESI universe is Gyr

-Fortran90 codes that compute the age $t(a)$ of the universe as a function of the scale factor $a$ are available in the DESI repository at github.com/kevinecahill for a $\Lambda$CDM cosmology (Planck.f90) and for a DESI cosmology (desi.f90).
+The Fortran90 codes (Planck.f90, Pantheon.f90, Union3.f90, and DESY5.f90) that compute the age $t(a)$ of the universe as a function of the scale factor $a$ are available in the DESI repository of github.com/kevinecahill.